 · the Robert Dollar Estate in San Rafael (1408 Mission Ave.), complete with gardens, now the Falkirk Cultural Center

-· the Outdoor Art Club in Mill Valley (1 W. Blithedale Ave.)
+· the Outdoor Art Center in Mill Valley (1 W. Blithedale Ave.)

 Give them a call to take a tour or just walk on the grounds to enjoy each’s surroundings.
 Among this small group, you’ll be in all of the terrains in our area: waterfronts, mountains, meadows, and woods.
 That’s the beauty of Marin!
 Let’s take a moment to enjoy what we have all around us.